spectrum-health-systems/avatool-template/README.md

 This should display the Web Service Definition Language XML.

-## Adding a Netsmart Web Service to your project:
+## Adding a Service Reference to your project
 These instructions are for Visual Studio 2019 projects .NET Framwork 4.7.2 C# projects.

 1. Right-click on your project